Los Angeles Skyline

 5. The Job Market in Los Angeles

 The median income for Angelenos is $62,142, according to census data from 2019, just shy of the national median.
 After a difficult year for the LA economy, open jobs have been back on the rise as of winter 2020, according to a report from Glassdoor Economic Research.
-Though LA is most known for being the entertainment capital of the U.S., there are 7,959,103 total employer establishments in the city in over a dozen major industries including:
+Though LA is most known for being the entertainment capital of the U.S., it's also home to major growth in other industries, including technology, aerospace, fashion and more.

 Here are some places you can find open positions in Los Angeles: